8 Best B2B Digital Marketing Campaigns for SaaS

 Double Your Freelancing helps freelancers run their businesses.
 Their marketing problem was that freelancing is a broad church that includes a massive variety of people.
 How do you create messaging that speaks to each demographic?

-Their solution was an email campaign with unique content, CTAs, subject lines, etc., for each user persona.
+Their solution was an email campaign for each user persona with unique content, CTAs, subject lines, etc..
 The tailored offers and testimonials for each user are based on their information.
 The result was a 250% boost in conversion rates.
 That’s the power of personalization.

 #8.
 Promote new features through social media: Spotify

-Social media is a great tool to announce recently launched product features.
+Social media channels are a great tool to announce recently launched product features, boosting engagement and serving multiple objectives within marketing campaigns.
 Of course, it relies on having an existing social media audience.

-Spotify’s Enhanced Playlist is an excellent demonstration of how to launch new features in an easy-to-digest and fun way.
+Spotify’s Enhanced Playlist is an excellent demonstration of launching new features in an easy-to-digest and fun way.
 They produced a short video promoted on Facebook with clean, crisp copy, illustrations, and animations, all within the company’s existing tone and brand identity.
-It was a great way to drive feature engagement while also boosting brand visibility.
+It was a great way to drive feature engagement and boost brand visibility.

 Pick a digital marketing strategy that works